bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Complete the following problems:

+This site helped me solve for the below: http://coolconversion.com/math/binary-octal-hexa-decimal/Convert_binary__11001111_to_hexadecimal_

 * Convert `11001111` binary

-    to hex:
+    to hex: CF

-    to decimal:
+    to decimal: 207

 * Convert `4C` hex

-    to binary:
+    to binary: 0b1001100

-    to decimal:
+    to decimal: 76

 * Convert `68` decimal

-    to binary:
+    to binary: 0b1000100

-    to hex:
+    to hex: 44

 ## Architecture

 Short answer:

-* Explain how the CPU provides concurrency or parallelism:
+* Explain how the CPU provides concurrency or parallelism: Concurrency takes place when 2 tasks start, run and complete in overlapping time periods such as multitasking on a single core machine.
+Parallelism takes place when tasks run at the exact same time such as on a multicore processor.

-* Describe assembly language and machine language:
+* Describe assembly language and machine language: Assembly language can also be referred to as ASM and is known as a low level programming language.
+Machine language (also known as machine code) consists of instructions that are executed by a CPU.
+These specific tasks can range from load, jump or ALU operations within a CPU register or memory.

+#STRETCH QUESTIONS
 * Why is 3D performance so much higher with a graphics card than without?